Avis' buy of tiny Zipcar could be in antitrust fast lane

 Avis Budget Group Inc (CAR.O) said on January 2 that it would pay about $500 million in cash, a 49 percent premium, for Zipcar Inc ZIP.O, thereby taking the top spot in the fast-growing U.S. car-sharing market.

-With Zipcar in its stable Avis is poised to zoom past larger rivals Hertz Global Holdings Inc (HTZ.N) and Enterprise Holdings Inc EPRIH.UL.
+With Zipcar in its stable Avis is poised to zoom past larger rivals Hertz Global Holdings Inc (HTZ.N) and Enterprise Holdings Inc .

 "My first reaction was concern because I have been very excited to see the significant growth of startups (like Zipcar and other car-sharing companies)," said Ilana Preuss, 40, a Washington community development advocate who uses Zipcar.